One Loss to Rule Them All: Marked Time-to-Event for Structured EHR Foundation Models: Method:

 Estimating the likelihood, therefore, requires modeling the instantaneous risk and its integral for each code $m$.
-Approaches in survival analysis and temporal point analysis often constrain the intensity function to have a closed-form integral through parametric assumptions~\cite{du2016recurrent, mei2017neural} or through constrained neural networks~\cite{omi2019fully, jeanselme2023neural}.
-In this work, we adopt a discretization of the joint, extending survival approaches such as DeepHit~\cite{lee2018deephit} to marked point processes.
-While approximating the likelihood, this approach has shown to be computationally efficient and to achieve state-of-the-art performance in survival analysis~\cite{lee2018deephit}.
+Approaches in survival analysis and temporal point process analysis often constrain the intensity function to have a closed-form integral through parametric assumptions~\citep{du2016recurrent, mei2017neural} or through constrained neural networks~\citep{omi2019fully, jeanselme2023neural}.
+In this work, we adopt a discretization of the joint, extending survival approaches such as DeepHit~\citep{lee2018deephit} to marked point processes.
+While approximating the likelihood, this approach has been shown to be computationally efficient and to achieve state-of-the-art performance in survival analysis~\citep{lee2018deephit}.
 Concretely, we add a final network layer to model the discretized joint distribution over time-value tuples.
 For each code $m$ and input $x$, the neural network outputs a matrix $P^m(x) \in [0, 1]^{T \times V}$, a discretized approximation of the intensity function, where $T$ and $V$ denote the number of discretized bins for time and value, respectively.
 Each entry $P^m[k,l]$ represents the probability of observing an event in the $k^{th}$ time-quantile and $l^{th}$ value-quantile.
+Note that these quantiles are code-specific to ensure more flexible modeling.
 Let $q_m(t, v)$ return the time-value quantiles associated with code $m$ to which $(t,v)$ belongs.
 When $v$ is omitted, $q_m(t, \cdot)$ denotes the time-quantile.
 Under this discretization, the log-likelihood can be expressed as:

-For observed events, this objective maximizes the probability mass assigned to the quantile containing the time and value of the next event.
+where $q_m((t, v))$ returns the quantile to which $(t, v)$ belongs for mark/event $m$.
+For observed events, this objective maximizes the probability mass assigned to the quantile containing the time and value of the next event, which is equivalent to a standard cross-entropy loss.
 For censored events, it enforces a low probability of observing any event before the end of the observation window, marginalizing over all possible values.
+The number of time and value bins, $T$ and $V$, are shared hyperparameters, while the corresponding quantile boundaries are computed separately for each code from the empirical distributions of inter-event times and observed values.
+Thus, different codes share the same output dimensionality for the probability matrix but have code-specific discretization intervals, allowing the bins to adapt to heterogeneous event frequencies and value ranges.
+Additional details and ablation results on the choice of $T$ and $V$ are provided in Appendix~\ref{sec:hyperparameter}.

-\subsection{Model Design}
+\subsection{Model design}